wookey-project/driver-stm32f4xx-can/doc/api.rst

-Hence, if the CAN device access mode has been configured to "CAN_ACCESS_IT" the user must treat all RX and TX events in this procedure, knowing that, because it is executed as an IRQ,treatments must be fast and short, and never stop.
+Hence, if the CAN device access mode has been configured to "CAN_ACCESS_IT" the user must treat all RX and TX events in this procedure, knowing that, because it is executed as an IRQ, treatments must be fast and short, and never stop.

 Events also signal errors in the device or on the CAN bus.